Harshit-K-Singh/LearnBuddy/README.md

-# *OptiLearn⚡ - Interactive Learning Assistant*
+# *LearnBuddy⚡ - Interactive Learning Assistant*

-OptiLearn⚡ is an interactive AI-powered learning assistant designed to enhance the educational experience through conversational AI, real-time video interactions, voice input, and a drawable canvas for interactive learning.
+LearnBuddy⚡ is an interactive AI-powered learning assistant designed to enhance the educational experience through conversational AI, real-time video interactions, voice input, and a drawable canvas for interactive learning.
 It leverages cutting-edge AI models for responsive chat, voice feedback, and image recognition.

 > 🚧 *This project is currently under development.* Some features may change or be enhanced in future updates.